MateoMinghi/TC2037_Evidence4/README.md

 ## Concurrency

-Concurrency is a programming paradigm that allows for multiple tasks to make progress during overlapping time periods without necessarily running simultaneously.
-This is particularly useful in areas such as:
+Concurrency is a programming paradigm where multiple tasks are designed to make progress in overlapping time periods.

+The idea is to structure a program to handle many things at once, even if they aren't all executing at the exact same physical moment.
+This is useful for:

-- **Server Management:** Managing multiple client connections or requests at the same time.
+- Server Management: Handling multiple client connections simultaneously.
-- **Simulations and Complex Systems:** Organizing different components or scenarios that can logically operate in parallel.
+- Simulations: Organizing different components or scenarios that can logically operate independently.

 ## Parallelism

-Parallelism on the other hand, refers to the simultaneous execution of multiple tasks at exactly the same time, often on different cores or processors.
-Parallelism is about literally running tasks at the same time to improve performance.
+Parallelism, on the other hand, refers to the simultaneous execution of multiple tasks at the exact same physical moment.
+This requires CPUs with multiple cores.

-This technique is whidely used in programs that require lots of matrix multiplications, such as Neural Networks or video game graphic engines.
+The intention of parallelism is to improve performance by literally doing more work in the same amount of time.
+This is mostly used for programs that require executing lots of matrix operations, like neural networks or videogame graphic engines.

+In simpler terms, parallelism is a subset of concurrency.
+We can't have have parallelism without concurrency, because we need the program to first express multiple tasks that can be run independently.

 ![diagram](diagram.png)

 ----

-The simulator uses C++'s standard threading library to run multiple simulation scenarios concurrently.
-In main.cpp, for each scenario defined by the user, a new thread is created.

-Each thread
+This pandemic simulator uses concurrency by using the threads to manage multiple simulation scenarios.

+For each simulation scenario requested by the user, the program creates a new thread.
+Each thread will be an independent path of execution responsible for a single scenario.

+* Within each thread:
-- Instantiates a Population object using scenario-specific parameters.
+    *   A Population object is instantiated with its specific parameters.
-- Calls the create_population() method to initialize the population.
-- Runs the simulation() method to perform the  simulation.

-After launching all threads, the main function waits for each thread to complete using the join() method.
-This approach allows multiple scenarios to be processed in parallel, taking advantage of multi-core processors for improved performance.
+    *   The simulation() method runs the  logic of the pandemic simulation for that scenario.

+By structuring the simulations to run in separate threads, the program allows the operating system to execute these threads in parallel if multiple CPU cores are available.
+We use the join() method to ensure that the main program waits for all simulation threads to complete their execution before it finishes.

+The simulator is designed concurrently (managing multiple scenario tasks), to enable parallelism on multi-core CPUs, leading to a significant speed-up in processing multiple scenarios compared to running them sequentially.

 ---
 The SIR mathematical model is used for describing the spread of infectious diseases within a population.
 It divides the population into three groups: